grame-cncm/faustwebsite/_posts/2016-06-30-faust-interpreter.markdown

 #### Running and performances ####

-The interpreter backend translates the FIR intermediate language into instructions for a virtual machine.
+The interpreter backend translates the FIR intermediate language into bytecode for a virtual machine.
 It allows to run programs about **4 to 5 slower than native speed**.
 Moreover this interpreter can be compiled in a special 'trace' mode to automatically detect various execution errors : invalid heap access, mathematical errors or warnings (division by zero, integer overloading....) which helps us to check the compiler semantic and code generation quality.

-#### Deployment ####
+#### Deployment for developers ####

 Given a Faust source code (as a file or a string), calling the **createInterpreterDSPFactoryXXX** function runs the compilation chain (Faust + interpreter) and generates the “prototype” of the class, as a **interpreter-dsp-factory** pointer.